SDLE MCQ

 Category: Endodontics

-2) What is the composition of PCA?
+2) What is the prognosis of a tooth with a supracrestal perforation?

 3 / 200